LinkedInLearning/Neural-Networks-Python-2851003/README.md

-# COURSENAME
+# Training Neural Networks in Python
-This is the repository for the LinkedIn Learning course [COURSENAME].
+This is the repository for the LinkedIn Learning course Training Neural Networks in Python.
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)